Adult Religious Exploration

 ‘Stepping Stones’ is our way of encouraging you to take another step down your life path.
 Have you taken an introductory class such as A Chosen Faith book discussion?
 Then try something new.
 If you’ve been serving on a committee but want to know more about lay leadership, take a class on congregational or church dynamics.
 If you would like to offer to facilitate a course, please suggest it!

-Contact Vivian Sellers, the Lay Minister of Lifespan Development.
+Contact Lee Cornell, the Lay Minister of Lifespan Development, for more information.

 For a detailed look at the some examples of levels of involvement at UUFA, please click here to view Stepping Stones Levels.

-Join a gathering which meets every second Sunday of the month, September through May, to discuss a book selected by the group.
-They typically meet in the Admin Office at 12:30.
-For the schedule of titles, see the book talks page, or check out the Lifespan Development bulletin board in the Fellowship Hall for fliers.
-For further information please contact Clarissa Finco or the UUFA Office.
+Join a gathering that meets every second Sunday of the month, September through May, to discuss a book selected by the group.
+This group typically meet in the conference room at 12:30.
+For the schedule of titles, click here.
+For further information, contact Clarissa Finco (email@example.com) or the UUFA Office.

-Lay Minister Myrna Adams West is facilitating “Writing as Spiritual Practice” first Sundays at 9:00 am in the couch room near Rev. Alison’s office.
-This group offers an opportunity to explore spiritual expression through various genres.
+Myrna Adams West is facilitating “Writing as Spiritual Practice” first Sundays at 9:15 a.m. in the sofa room.
+This group offers an opportunity to explore spiritual expression about the UUFA monthly theme through various genres.
 Join us.
-For more information, contact Myrna at email@example.com or 770/725-5397.
+For more information, contact Myrna (firstname.lastname@example.org or 770.725.5397).